chipsalliance/firrtl/spec/spec.md

 The empty statement is most often used as the `else`{.firrtl} branch in a conditional statement, or as a convenient placeholder for removed components during transformational passes.
-See section [5.10](#conditionals) for details on the conditional statement.
+See [@sec:conditionals] for details on the conditional statement.

 ## Wires